South African motorists

 In November, petrol prices showed an over recovery of 22 cents – however, government absorbed the price drop through a slate levy to balance the country’s slate account.

-The Department of Energy has final say on the petrol price movements, and will announce official changes at the end of the month.
+The Department of Energy has the final say on the petrol price movements, and will announce official changes at the end of the month.

 |Fuel||November official||December expected|